 I highly suggest this for high schoolers and middle schoolers who prefer un-animated documentaries.
 This video is mainly about Bartolomé de las Casas, a priest who came to the new world shortly after Columbus had been removed of his governorship there, and later spent his life trying to end the enslavement and oppression of the native people in the Spanish colonies.
 After briefly introducing De las Casas and Nicolás de Ovando (the 3rd governor of the new world), it backtracks to Columbus's previous journeys, including the establishment of colonies and subjugation of the native peoples, which continues until minute 12:04 (though I suggest watching the whole thing to learn more about what happened after Columbus in the Spanish colonies).
 It is accurate overall, apart from one small error mentioned below which is easy to discuss.

 CONTENT CONCERNS: Contains one brief instance of cultural nudity.
-Around minute 4:15 it briefly shows native people being shown to queen Isabela, including a woman with bare breasts (only slightly blurred).
-It also contains more depictions of violence.
+Around minute 4:15 it briefly shows native

 Related to accuracy, it said that Bobadilla was sent back specifically to replace Columbus, but actually he was sent back mainly to investigate a colonist rebellion though he had the power to replace Columbus based on his investigation.
-Another important detail that is left out is how Bobadilla also mishandling of the governing of the colonies, and that things got worse for the indigenous people under his government.
-While Columbus and his brothers had tried to maintain discipline of the colonists through arguably cruel means, Bobadilla went in the other direction and let the Colonists basically do what they wanted, including rape and abuse the native peoples without any censure (which I wrote about more in this article, in the section, "After Columbus".)
+Another important detail that is left out is how Bobadilla also mishandled of the governing of the colonies, and that things actually got worse for the indigenous people under his government.
+While Columbus and his brothers had tried to maintain discipline of the colonists through arguably cruel means, Bobadilla went in the other direction and let the colonists basically do what they wanted, including rape and abuse the native peoples without any censure (which I wrote about more in this article, in the section, "After Columbus".)

 Biography.Com - Several Videos